shiqiang-lin/visual_codon/ReadMe.md

 ### I. Installation
 #### <font color=red> in macOS/Linux </font>
 (1) make sure you have installed Python 3.12.
-Note: The author's environment is Python 3.12, other versions of Python may also be able to run this program.
+Note: The author's environment is Python 3.12, other versions of Python and matplotlib may also be able to run this program.

 ```zsh
 % python3.12